nova-collective/agora/README.md

 A confidentiality-first electronic voting system.

+_this is an experimental project, don't use it in production_

 ## About

 Agora is a voting platform based on the [Ethereum](https://ethereum.org/en/) public blockchain and a [Zero-Knowledge Proof](https://zkp.science/) cryptographic protocol.